 “While places like Mumbai, Bangalore, and Delhi have a robust ecosystem for startups, smaller cities lack that startup culture which is quite important for the growth of entrepreneurs,” Sharma, founder of Marwari Catalyst, said.
 He added that he is happy, at least Jodhpur and a few other cities in Rajasthan, have evolved quickly in this aspect because of the IT Parks created by the local government.

 “There is also another aspect to it.
-A few entrepreneurs who have made it big now want to give back to their home towns which helps since entrepreneurs in these cities would get a huge boost by such mentorship and funding from them.”
+A few entrepreneurs who have made it big now want to give back to their home towns which helps, since entrepreneurs in these cities would get a huge boost by such mentorship and funding from them.”

 While speaking to KrASIA, Bagul reminisced his recent interaction with Lalit Mangal, the celebrated entrepreneur from Jodhpur, who sold his online real estate portal CommonFloor for USD 200 million and now runs video conferencing startup Airmeet.
 “Last week he came here for a mentorship program and spoke to a bunch of entrepreneurs for an hour.
-Conversations from the likes of Lalit Mangal is quite encouraging for us as he has had a huge exit and is now running a global company,” Bagul said.
+Conversations from the likes of Lalit Mangal are quite encouraging for us as he has had a huge exit and is now running a global company,” Bagul said.

 He, however, pointed out that the ecosystem for startups in smaller cities is quite unorganized and volatile.
 “People get pumped up and motivated after attending a few events related to entrepreneurship, but then it soon fizzles out.
 We need more of this so that the morale of entrepreneurs doesn’t go down after a few bumps on the road,” he said.